curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 Welcome Back.

-Today I am writing another Experience of mine, A more important one.
+Today I am writing another Experience of mine, A more important one!

 Although, The Good News first.
 I got selected in [Outreachy Round 12](https://wiki.gnome.org/Outreachy/2016/MayAugust/#Accepted_Participants).
 So I am going to write my complete journey, From the beginning to the selection.